 |Last Updated: March 1, 2024 7:00am

 All times are approximate.

-Meeker Cooperative loads are controlled based solely on peak energy demand.
-Sometimes peak demand may coincide with extreme seasonal temperatures, but not always.
-Control may be initiated due to high wholesale energy costs.
+Meeker Cooperative determines when load control will be initiated based on the demand for energy.
+Most often the high demand for power may coincide with seasonal temperatures, but not always.
+Load control may also be initiated due to high wholesale energy costs.
 These costs fluctuate due to supply and demand, weather, unforeseen power plant outages, and other factors.
-Power purchase decisions are based on history, weather forecasts and other factors mentioned.
-Should energy demand by our members exceed our planned peak, for whatever reason, the decision to control loads is made.
+Power purchase decisions are based on history, weather forecasts and other factors affecting the generation and delivery (transmission) of electric power throughout the grid.
+Should energy required by our members exceed our billing peak, for whatever reason, the decision to control loads is made.
 Should our power needs exceed the planned peak, our power supplier may be forced to purchase more energy on the open market, thereby substantially increasing the cost of that power.
 Load control reduces the need for these types of power purchases and helps keep energy costs low for everyone.

 Get an email notification for Load Control updates.